mabertuc/bhatkhande-classifier/README.md

 ## Installation:

-This project requires Python 3.7.4, Keras 2.2.4, Pillow 6.1.0, TensorFlow 1.14.0, and music21 5.7.0.
+Project requirements are specified in the setup file.
 Run
 ```
 pip install -e .
 ```
-in your environment from the root directory of the project to install Keras, Pillow, TensorFlow, and music21.
+in your environment from the root directory of the project to install these requirements.

 ## Usage: